-Q-switching (also called giant pulse formation) makes it possible to generate short, high-energy laser pulses, as required in the processing of materials, for example.
-It works by controlling the laser threshold by increasing or decreasing resonator losses.
-When losses are high, it prevents the build-up of oscillation in the resonator and causes pumping energy to be stored in the laser crystal.
-Once the resonator is enabled by reducing the losses, a laser pulse of intensity orders of magnitude greater than the intensity in continuous mode is generated.
-The difference between this and spiking is that the inversion density with Q-switching far exceeds the threshold value.
+Q-switching (also called giant pulse formation) makes it possible to Another key point in time is reached when the inversion density falls generate short, high-energy laser pulses, as required in the processing of materials, for example.
+It works by controlling the as described in equation (2b), i.e. no more laser photons are generlaser threshold by increasing or decreasing resonator losses.
+When ated.
+Equation (2a) then gives us: losses are high, it prevents the build-up of oscillation in the resonator and causes pumping energy to be stored in the laser crystal.
+Once the resonator is enabled by reducing the losses, a laser The photon density therefore falls after reaching its maximum with a pulse of intensity orders of magnitude greater than the intensity in time constant equal to that for the resonator losses continuous mode is generated.
+The difference between this and The maximum value for the photon density is given by the following: spiking is that the inversion density with Q-switching far exceeds the threshold value.
 A distinction is made between active and passive Q-switching.
-Passive Q-switches are absorbers in which the capacity to absorb can be modified by means of the light in the resonator.
-Active switches are typically acousto-optic, electro-optic or mechanical switches, which control the transmission externally.
+Passive Q-switches are absorbers in which the capacity This means that lasers with an upper laser level that has a very short to absorb can be modified by means of the light in the resonator. lifetime, i.e. which only have a very small excess inversion density, do not exhibit any significant increase in output power when used in Active switches are typically acousto-optic, electro-optic or mechanical switches, which control the transmission externally. pulsed mode.

 Use of an absorbing crystal as a passive Q-switch requires that the absorption can be saturated.
 That means that its effective absorption cross section must be larger than that for the light from atoms in an excited state, also that the lifetime of the excited level is both longer than the duration of the laser pulse and shorter than the frequency of repetition.
 A Cr:YAG crystal fulfils all these criteria.
 In order to fully describe the dynamic response of the passively Q-switched laser, the rate equation for the inversion density n achievable by means of optical pumping in an Nd:YAG crystal for a photon density p in the field of the laser light (see experiment UE4070310) also needs to take into account the population density in the ground state of the Cr:YAG crystal.
 Due to the extremely rapid increase of the photon density, both the pumping rate and the rate of spontaneous emission can be disregarded.
 The threshold for the inversion density is defined as follows:

-(1) $$n{\rm s} = \frac{1}{\sigma \cdot c \cdot \tau{\rm res}}$$ τ{rec} : time constant for reduction in photon density due to resonator losses σ : effective cross section for emission or absorption of a photon c: speed of light
+(1) $$n{\rm s} = \frac{1}{\sigma \cdot c \cdot \tau{\rm res}}$$ n density due to resonator losses

+$\sigma$ : effective cross section for emission or absorption of a photon c: speed of light